BornToBeRoot/NETworkManager/docs/Documentation/01_Application/13_TigerVNC.md

 {: .info}
 TigerVNC is a high-speed version of VNC based on the RealVNC 4 and X.org code bases.
 TigerVNC started as a next-generation development effort for TightVNC on Unix and Linux platforms, but it split from its parent project in early 2009 so that TightVNC could focus on Windows platforms.
 TigerVNC supports a variant of Tight encoding that is greatly accelerated by the use of the libjpeg-turbo JPEG codec.
 See [TigerVNC repository](https://github.com/TigerVNC/tigervnc/){:target="\_blank"} for more details.

-{: .note }
+{: .note}
 TigerVNC must be installed on the local computer in order to use this feature.
-On the [official website](https://tigervnc.org/){:target="\_blank"} you can find more information about TigerVNC and download it.
+You can download the latest version of TigerVNC from the [official website](https://tigervnc.org/){:target="\_blank"}.

 ![TigerVNC](13_TigerVNC.png)